Hester Needham (author)

-Hester Needham (23 January 1843 - 12 May 1897) was a British women missionary and travel writer.
+Hester Needham (23 January 1843 - 12 May 1897) was a British missionary and travel writer.
 She is known for the posthumous publication of God First or Hester Needham's work in Sumatra, a travel book published in 1899.
 A copy is part of one of the Special Collections of Maastricht University.
 It is the only known book written by a female missionary in Indonesia during those times.
 The book comprises Needham's letters and diaries, arranged by Mary Enfield.
-It also includes a preface written by Sarah Geraldine Stock and a chapter about the biography of the author.
+It also includes a preface by Sarah Geraldine Stock and a chapter about the author's biography.
 Needham stayed in Sumatra from 1889 to 1897, where she died.
-She traveled there to take part in the missionary work of the Rhenish Missionary Society, as the first evangelist woman of the mission.
+She traveled there to take part in the missionary work of the Rhenish Missionary Society as the first evangelist woman of the mission.

 Early life

-Needham was a British woman, who lived during the Victorian era and practiced Evangelicalism for all her life.
-For a brief period of time, she attended a school in Weston-super-Mare.
-In London, from her mid-twenties onward, she covered different duties attached to her church: from visiting St George's Hospital to school-teaching on Sundays.
-In 1873, she started a small branch of the YWCA, a women’s organisation embedded in social evangelicalism, which is the belief that progress is God’s blessing.
-As part of this branch, she opened the Princess House in London in 1878.
-This building served as an accommodation and educational facility for young women.
+Needham lived during the Victorian era of British history and practiced Evangelicalism.
+For a brief period, she attended a school in Weston-super-Mare.
+In London, from her mid-twenties onward, she covered different duties associated with her church, such as visiting St George's Hospital to school-teaching on Sundays.
+In 1873, she started a small branch of the YWCA, a women’s organisation emblematic of the so-called Social Gospel: the idea that social progress is God's blessing.
+As part of the branch, she opened the Princess House in London in 1878.
+The building served as a living and education facility for young women.

-Evangelicalism was the main foundational tenet of missionary societies.
-Especially combined with Victorian revivalism, the process of Christianizing the 'heathens' in the colonies came mainly from the British population.
-Missionary societies received particular attention and funding and women contributed to its activities.
-At the beginning, they played a symbolic function and were often only seen as the wives of the male missionaries.
-Female missionaries started to be increasingly needed in the colonies because they were thought to be more appropriate to teach and civilize women.
+Evangelicalism was the foundational tenet of missionary societies.
+Especially combined with Victorian revivalism, the process of Christianizing the non-Christians in the colonies came mainly from the British population.
+Missionary societies received particular attention and funding, and women contributed to their activities.
+In the beginning, they played only a symbolic function and were often seen as the domicile wives of the male missionaries.
+Female missionaries started to be increasingly needed in the colonies because they were thought to be more appropriate to teach and civilize other women.

-In the late 1880s, the Rhenish Missionary Society looked for female evangelists to join the missionary projects internationally.
+In the late 1880s, the Rhenish Missionary Society sought female evangelists to join missionary projects internationally.
 In 1888, Schreiber, one of its principal ministers, went to a conference in London.
 Needham attended the conference and decided to join.
 She was sent to Sumatra.